 Like Japan's Gutai Bijutsu Ky!kai (Gutai Art Association, 1954-72), a group that sought to move away from museums, galleries, and other institutional settings, Takamatsu created public interventions, or activities outside the confines of exhibitions.
 With artists Genpei Akasegawa and Natsuyuki Nakanishi, Takamatsu formed the collective Hi Red Center (1963-64), which carried out actions in Tokyo to call attention to issues faced in the postwar urban climate.
 Takamatsu is also widely associated with the movement ‘Mono-Ha' (‘School of Things', 1967-79).
 Seeking to "reveal the world as it is," Mono-Ha engaged the world through gesture, action, process, and experimentation, rather than formal studio-art methods or finished artworks.

 Takamatsu was the subject of a major solo exhibition ‘Jiro Takamatsu: The Temperature of Sculpture', Henry Moore Institute, Leeds, United Kingdom (2017); and a retrospective at the National Museum of Art Osaka in Japan (2015).
-Other recent solo exhibitions include ‘Jiro Takamatsu' at Stephen Friedman Gallery, London, England (2015); ‘Jiro Takamatsu: Mysteries', National Museum of Modern Art, Tokyo, Japan (2014); ‘Jiro Takamatsu', Stephen Friedman Gallery, London, England (2013); ‘Jiro Takamatsu Words and Things, Refinement and Tautology', NADiff Gallery, Tokyo, Japan (2011); ‘Point Line, Form of Absence', Hiroshima City Museum of Contemporary Art, Hiroshima, Japan (2009); ‘Photograph of Photograph', Yumiko Chiba Associates/ Viewing Room Ginza, Tokyo, Japan (2008); ‘Universe of His Thoughts, Fuchu Art Museum, Tokyo, Japan (2004); ‘1970s Three- dimensional Works and Others', Chiba City Museum of Art, Japan (2000).
+Other notable solo exhibitions include ‘Jiro Takamatsu', Royal Society of Sculptors, London, England (2019); ‘Jiro Takamatsu' at Stephen Friedman Gallery, London, England (2015); ‘Jiro Takamatsu: Mysteries', National Museum of Modern Art, Tokyo, Japan (2014); ‘Jiro Takamatsu', Stephen Friedman Gallery, London, England (2013); ‘Jiro Takamatsu Words and Things, Refinement and Tautology', NADiff Gallery, Tokyo, Japan (2011); ‘Point Line, Form of Absence', Hiroshima City Museum of Contemporary Art, Hiroshima, Japan (2009); ‘Photograph of Photograph', Yumiko Chiba Associates/ Viewing Room Ginza, Tokyo, Japan (2008); ‘Universe of His Thoughts, Fuchu Art Museum, Tokyo, Japan (2004); ‘1970s Three- dimensional Works and Others', Chiba City Museum of Art, Japan (2000).